jonathanoh2004/CSE475-HiLight-TrafficRL/Tutorials/CityFlow-HiLight-HRL.md

 You should see the confirmation message without errors.

-## Step 8 Access Ubuntu Files from Windows

-Your Linux files are accessible through File Explorer:

-`\\wsl$\Ubuntu-20.04\home\<your_username>\cityflow_env`

-You can open this path in VS Code (with the Remote WSL extension) or drag files in/out just like normal.

-If you ever want to see your Windows Desktop from Ubuntu:

-`cd /mnt/c/Users/<YourWindowsUser>/Desktop`

 > [!WARNING]
 > **CityFlow “cannot open roadnet file” or “load config failed” error**
 >